 I know they’re hard to resist because they are so cute and come in so many animals and characters but many children will only use a specific type of Sippy cup.
 For some parents, it took a lot of trial and error to find just the right one.
-For example, our son will only use

 Toys Meant for Much Older Kids

 While it can be fun to reminisce while looking at toys, don’t buy a kid your favorite Star Wars toy just because it reminds you of your childhood.
-It should be a toy the child can play with within the year – otherwise, the parents have to find someplace to store it (the return line most likely).
+It should be a toy the child can use within the year – otherwise, the parents have to find someplace to store it (the return line most likely).

-Cars or Toys (without asking first)
+Large Toys or Outdoor Cars (without asking first)